-To simplify things, product messaging is about convincing customers to buy the product, and brand messaging is about convincing them to trust the brand by crafting your story.
+To simplify things, product messaging is about convincing customers to buy the product, and brand messaging is about convincing them to trust the brand.

 Try to make all elements work together to form a coherent and consistent brand message.
 Customers will just as easily equate your product with the brand as they will equate your messaging with the product sometimes.
 This is why it needs to be uniform.
 Focus on delivering what you promise.

 The only access most customers have to you is through your product detail pages.
 A lot of them won’t spend time browsing your website to check out how well-established you are.
-The brand image and aesthetic of your project on the listing page is pretty much the only space where you get to interact with most customers.
+The brand image and aesthetic of your project on the listing page is one of the only spaces where you get to interact with most customers.

-So make sure it’s a positive experience.
+This is why it’s critical to make sure customers have a positive experience.
 From optimizing images and copy to providing contact information and getting in touch with them through email, make sure you’re actively involved throughout.
 We’ve discussed the different ways you can optimize your product listing in the previous lessons.

 Here’s a simple yet effective point worth noting: Branding isn’t all about the name.
-Yes, it’s important to go with something that rolls off the tongue without confusing customers too much.
+Yes, it’s important choose something clear and memorable.
 But at the same time, it’s a minor issue to get worked up over if your product itself doesn’t do much for you.

 Oftentimes, timely customer support on your end can save your brand from getting a bad review on Amazon or an angry rant on social media.
-This is why a lot of your success on Amazon can often depend on the groundwork you’ve done off the site.
-Make sure that just as you’re working on your brand image on the site, you’re undertaking enough marketing activities of the site.
+This is why a lot of your success on Amazon can depend on the groundwork you’ve done off the site.
+Make sure that just as you’re working on your brand image on the site, you’re also ensuring a superior customer experience from start to finish.

 This isn’t solely about keeping the item safe and intact either.
-Good packaging is part of the customer experience.
+Great packaging is part of the customer experience.
 It adds something to your brand equity.
-Even if no one mentions the packaging in the reviews, it’s better than having someone complain about it.
+Even if no one mentions the packaging in the reviews, great packaging is something customers notice and appreciate.

 Remember that brand growth is usually a step-by-step process.
 Yes, there are several overnight success stories of many entrepreneurs.
-But there is also an overwhelming number of stories that depict a picture of relentless hard work and smart planning.
+But there is also an overwhelming number of stories that begin with years of relentless hard work and smart planning.

-It’s always good to aspire.
+It’s human nature to aspire to be the best.
 But you need to be willing to work just as efficiently, if not as hard, to achieve those goals.
 There’s no shortage of really smart ideas and smart theories when it comes to business.
 But there’s rarely enough action to accompany it.